zaptst/zap/README.md

 The type of entity the event is for.

-- `"suite"` A group of tests or other suites
+- `"group"` Contains `"group"`'s, `"item"`'s, or `"check"`'s, passes or fails based on children.
-- `"test"` An individual test case containing assertions
+- `"item"` Contains `"check"`'s, passes or fails based on children.
-- `"assertion"` An individual bit of logic that passes or fails.
+- `"check"` Represents an individual assertion that either passes or fails.

 ### `event`